-Serving Individuals throughout Overland Park, Leawood and the Surrounding Areas
+Serving Individuals throughout Overland Park, Leawood, and the Surrounding Areas

 Whether due to divorce or death, you are now Single again.
 You may have children and even grandchildren.
 In any event, you need to create (or revisit) your estate plan.
-Find out more about estate planning when divorced.

 Did you know the law requires every adult American to make his or her own personal, financial, and health care decisions?
 Now that you are single again, who would make your basic decisions if you are legally incapacitated due to a serious injury or illness?